NivenT/nivent.github.io/_posts/blog/2019-03-19-cover-fundgrp-sheaf.md

 [^10]: We're still in the prelims (!)
 [^11]: Exercise convince yourself that any morphism $\ms A\to\ms B$ between presheaves induces a morphism $\ms A_x\to\ms B_x$ on stalks.
 [^12]: i.e. $M_X(U)=M^{\oplus\dim\hom_0(U,\R)}$
-[^13]: I'm starting to understand why people write textbooks instead of just trying to jam everything into one post.
+[^13]: I'm starting to understand why people write textbooks instead of just trying to jam everything into individual blog posts.
 Maybe I should take a page from [Jeremy Kun's](https://jeremykun.com/) playbook and start separating all the background material into their own separate posts.
 [^14]: I'm also assuming you've seen fundamental groups before, so probably you've also seen covering spaces and this section is mostly review
 [^15]: My introduction to sheaf theory was somewhat nonstandard, so it's possible that this is a commonly taught/known result and I just happened to be out of the loop until recently
 [^16]: When we get into the meat of things, we'll actually be looking at $\mrm{Set}$-valued sheaves